 What time of day is cheapest to fly?

-To get the best value, try booking a flight in the morning when visiting Townsville.
-Generally the prices will increase for flights at noon as these tend to have higher demand.
+To get the best value, try booking a flight at noon when visiting Townsville.
+Generally the prices will increase for flights in the afternoon as these tend to have higher demand.

 A big draw for Townsville, for many, is the small island off the coast known as Magnetic Island – Maggie to the locals.
 It’s a beautiful island with more than half of it a national park, with untouched bays, beaches and bush.